Who is Duncan Long?

 Duncan's Digital Music and MP3s

-Copyright © 2008 by Duncan Long.
+Copyright © 2008, 2010, 2011 by Book Illustrator Duncan Long.
 All rights reserved.
-Reproduction in any manner of text, book cover illustrations, graphic artwork, or graphic designs on this page or the pages it links to is strictly prohibited without prior written approval from Duncan Long.
-All CD cover and book cover illustrations and graphic artwork have been created by Duncan Long.
+Reproduction in any manner of text, book cover illustrations, book artwork, graphic artwork, CD album covers, magazine artwork, or book cover graphic designs on this page or the pages it links to is strictly prohibited without prior written approval from Duncan Long.
+All CD cover artwork, magazine illustrations, and book cover illustrations and graphic artwork for books and magazines have been created by writer / illustrator Duncan Long.

 Soli Deo Gloria

-For Graphic Artist, Graphic Designer, and Illustrator Duncan Long.
+FAQs for Book Cover Artist, Book Designer, and Book Illustrator Duncan Long.